acetex/flarestore/README.md

 class Post extends FlareStore {
     table = 'posts'; // define the name of table fields = ['title', 'description', 'uses_id'];

+    fields = {
+        'title': '3-gram'',
+        'description': '4-gram', // can use 2-gram, 3-gram, 4-gram ... n-gram
+        'uses_id': 'string' //assume this key reference to 'user.__id' and the 'user.__id' auto generate to string data type by default.
+    };

     user(){
         this.belongTo('models/User');